nmetens/nba-database/README.md

 good performances because they make my heart beat faster.
 Creating a database with my favorite players and data will give me lots of practice and easily accessible information I can update and reference in the future.

+This graduate student project is for the Intro to Database class at Portland State.

-## 23 Questions answered by the database
+## 24 Questions answered by the database

 1) What is the average free-throw percentage of each player in the database in 2021?
 2) What year was Steph Curry's highest scoring season?